I'm Behind on Bills

 So why do they think they’re such bad people?

-Creditors—banks, lenders and collection agencies—have a huge economic interest in making people feel bad about filing for bankruptcy.
+Creditors—banks, mortgage companies, lenders, and collection agencies—have a huge economic interest in making people feel bad about filing for bankruptcy.
 They run ads saying what a terrible thing it is.
 They whisper that it’s immoral.
 Their collectors make people feel like scum.
 See our Top 7 Bankruptcy Myths for just some examples.
 And, since people want to do the right thing, these messages fall on fertile soil…and make people believe that they are bad for even considering bankruptcy, let alone actually filing.

 They aren’t.
 You aren’t.